Plant Selection Lawns Trees What To Do This Month in the Garden FAQs

 August

-- Keep lawn at 3″ height; leave grass clippings.
+- Mow lawn at 3″ height and leave grass clippings on lawn as a fertilizer.

 - Inspect plants for fungal problems, pests and other disease; treat as needed.